IntersectAustralia/excel-fu/module-1/index.markdown

 ---

 <div class="objective">
-Learning Objective: Importing data into Excel in a workable format
+Learning Objective: To import data into Excel, tidy and describe the data
 </div>

 ## Importing Weather Data